 November and December are huge months for all kinds of retailers.
 To phrase it in medieval terms: competition is fierce, but the rewards can be great.

-To make sure your marketing promotions reach their full potential, don’t forget to go into the holiday season with a checklist that asks these questions:
+To make sure your holiday promotions reach their full potential, don’t forget to go into the holiday season with a checklist that asks these questions:

 1. Do you have a special holiday deal for customers?